yuvenalmash/vehicle-auction/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Cindy Shin for the design
+I would like to thank [Cindy Shin](https://www.behance.net/adagio07) for the design idea

 <p align="right">(<a href="#readme-top">back to top</a>)</p>